 Work is typically performed in a clinical environment.
 Accountable for satisfying all job specific obligations and complying with all organization policies and procedures.
 The specific statements in this profile are not intended to be all-inclusive.
 They represent typical elements considered necessary to successfully perform the job.
 Additional competencies and skills outlined in any department-specific orientation will be considered essential to the performance of the job related to that position.

 *** $5,000 Joining Incentive for Qualified Applicants ***

-Completed a Child Life Internship (minimum 600 hours) under the direct supervision of a Certified Child Life Specialist - is required
+Has completed a Child Life Internship (minimum 600 hours) under the direct supervision of a Certified Child Life Specialist - is required

 Minimum of a bachelor's degree in Child Development, Education, or Psychology.

 Required to be eligible for professional certification by the Association of Child Life Professionals.